-All that said, there may be another way to look at this: What if you could identify small ways in which you realize that you are contributing to the problem, and then, begin to explore changes that are within your control?
-Certainly, you will not solve the bigger problems, but to begin with you may feel more empowered, less at the mercy of others, and playing a role that you may actually enjoy.
-Food for thought.
+There may be another way to look at this: What if you could identify small ways in which you realize that you are contributing to the problems, and then, begin to explore changes that are within your control?

+Certainly, you will not solve the bigger problems, but you may feel more empowered, less at the mercy of others, and playing a role that you may actually enjoy.
+Food for thought!